-It happened on a low water stream crossing on Roscoe Road just west of the community of Dublin on the Graves/Hickman county line.
+The incident happened on a low water stream crossing on Roscoe Road just west of the community of Dublin in Graves County.